milenakos/abyss-tpc/README.md

 Prints all sent and recieved packets

 ## Show Yourself
-Allows you to see your own cursor
+Allows you to see your own cursor (only you can see second cursor)

 ## Hover Flex
-Shows your last placed cell as a hover on your cursor
+Shows your last placed cell as a hover on your cursor (for everyone except you)

 # More hacks
 Feel free to suggest more!